Valigonda rail accident

-The Valigonda rail disaster occurred on 29 October 2005 near the town of Valigonda, south of Hyderabad in the Indian state of Andhra Pradesh.
-A flash flood swept away a small rail bridge, and a "Delta Fast Passenger" train traveling on it derailed at the broken section of the line, killing at least 114 people and injuring over 200.
+The Valigonda rail crash occurred on 29 October 2005 between the Valigonda and Ramannapet stations, about 80 km from Hyderabad in the Indian state of Andhra Pradesh (now located in Telangana).
+A flash flood swept away a small rail bridge, and a train travelling on it derailed at the broken section of the line, killing at least 116 people and injuring many others.
+Many people were suspected of being washed away in flooded waters.
+Initially sources had reported that about 150 persons could have been killed during the incident.

 Accident details

-The train was traveling south at night, packed with hundreds of sleeping holiday makers visiting relatives for Diwali, when a huge irrigation tank situated upstream from the rail lines ruptured, sending thousands of gallons of water down the channel, destroying the bridge in the darkness.
-When the passenger train hit the broken section a short time later, nobody had reported the damage, and the engine and seven coaches of the train disappeared into the gap created by the broken line.
-Four coaches crashed into a field close to where the track had been, whilst three more fell into the channel and were swept farther afield into deeper water, where most of the fatalities occurred.
+Seven bogies along with the engine of Secunderabad bound Delta Fast Passenger derailed due to flash floods washing away a portion of the tracks.
+The accident occurred early in the morning of 29 October 2005.
+It was suspected that a huge irrigation tank situated upstream from the rail lines ruptured, sending thousands of gallons of water down the channel, destroying the railway bridge.

-In the day following the accident, the Indian Navy supplied divers, who dove into the flood waters with blow torches to try to rescue people who might have been trapped in air pockets in the sunken carriages.
-Reportedly, several people were rescued this way.
-The Indian Army and Air Force also provided assistance with rescue, medical and heavy lift helicopters, by collecting bodies and maintaining security at the site.
+Personnel from Indian Army and Indian Navy divers were deployed for rescue services.

-The area had been lashed by monsoon rains for several weeks before the accident, which had waterlogged fields and over-filled the irrigation tank, which had ruptured due to unknown factors exacerbated by the heavy volume of rainfall.
+The area had been lashed by monsoon rains for several weeks before the accident, which had waterlogged fields and over-filled the irrigation tank, which had ruptured due to unknown factors exacerbated by the heavy rainfall.
 The flooding had also destroyed several roads, hampering efforts to get emergency personnel to the scene quickly.
 India's Junior Transport Minister commented that "little could have been done to avoid the accident".